pyotc/pyotc/docs/joss/paper.md

 Recent scholarly works [@oconnor_optimal_2022] have introduced an extension of optimal transport that applies directly to product structued processes.

 # Statement of need
+Optimal transport proven a valuable, practical, and natural tool in data science and machine learning.
+As a problem in calculus of variations, conventional optimal transportation has many possible generalizations.
+A natural extension beyond probablity distributions is processes.
+Recent has provided initial theory and algorithms; we aim to provide a practical implementation of this work which is open for community extension.
+Secondly, our implementation provides a backend framework that is in parity with capability available for conventional optimal transport --- thereby offering parallelism via cpu and gpu.
+Finally, we provide initial and careful baselines of performance.
+We expect this tool to be practically applied in forthcoming work work on networks in chemistry, neuroscience, and biology.
 # Features
 <!---
 Test algorithm notation for pandoc